 Research

-My current research focuses on geometry-aware federated learning for motor-imagery EEG classification.
-I study federated training of SPDNet on covariance-based representations and compare it with Euclidean baselines such as EEGNet, with a particular emphasis on Riemannian aggregation schemes that preserve the Stiefel/SPD manifold geometry.
+My current work addresses geometry-aware federated learning for motor-imagery EEG classification.
+I study federated training of SPDNet on covariance-based representations of EEG signals and compare it with Euclidean baselines such as EEGNet, with a particular emphasis on Riemannian aggregation schemes that preserve the Stiefel/SPD manifold geometry.
+A central question is how to combine aggregation, partial client participation, and privacy guarantees while remaining compatible with the underlying manifold structure.

 Keywords federated learning Riemannian manifolds SPD matrices deep learning